ferru97/PyPaperBot/README.md

 # PyPaperBot
-PyPaperBot is python tool to download scientific paper found on Google Scholar and downloaded with SciHub
+PyPaperBot is python tool to download scientific papers found on Google Scholar and downloaded with SciHub